akharrou/42-Project-Libft/README.md

  * **Bit Manipulation Functions**
  * **and more !**

-By developing this library, I gained very understanding of data structures, algorithms, unit testing, continuous integration, troubleshooting, and proper documentation.
+By developing this library, I gained very deep and thorough understanding of the C Language, its Standard Library functions and also of data structures, algorithms, unit testing, continuous integration, troubleshooting, and proper documentation.

 ## Norminette <a name="norminette"></a>